sudban3089/ID-Preserving-Facial-Aging/README.md

 }
 ```
 ## Update
-I have shared few training examples for learning purposes in the `IJCB2023_TrainExamples` folder for learning purposes.
+I have shared few training examples in the `IJCB2023_TrainExamples` folder for learning purposes.
 Please download the datasets from original authors for complete fine-tuning.